brightics/studio/README.md

 	start-brightics.sh : for linux and mac

 ### Patch
-If a new version is releases, You should move these files to newer version of brightics-studio to maintain data and projects.
+If a new version is released, you should move these files to newer version of brightics-studio to maintain data and projects.

 	/brightics-studio/visual-analytics/brightics.db
 	/brightics-studio/brightics-server/data/*